milesmcc/a17t/README.md

 Some CSS frameworks come prepackaged with all sorts of components that are convenient at first but quickly become limiting.
 Utility frameworks like Tailwind are awesome, but can be difficult start using on their own.

 a17t tries to get the balance right.
 Instead of providing all-inclusive, opinionated components (like jumbotrons, navbars, and menus), a17t provides common single-class elements in a default (but easily customizable) style.

-**Using a17t with [Tailwind CSS](https://tailwindcss.com) is recommended!** While a17t can be used without Tailwind, they go very well together: you can use a17t for your atomic interface elements, and then stitch them together using Tailwind.
-You'll need to write very little custom CSS, if any.
+And it's a Tailwind plugin, so it'll integrate into your project seamlessly.

 ## Getting Started
 Want to jump right in? **Check out the [documentation site](https://a17t.miles.land) to get started.** Here are links to some popular elements: